Dimethyl tetrachloroterephthalate: Regulation

+Australia

+Products containing DCPA had their registration cancelled and usage banned by the APVMA on 10 October 2024.

+Europe

+DCPA has been prohibited for use on crops in the European Union since 2009.

 United States

 In the U.S. The Safe Drinking Water Act of 1996 has the U.S. EPA publish a list of contaminants referred to as the Contaminant Candidate List to assist in research efforts.
 The Safe Drinking Water Act also calls for the EPA to choose five contaminants from the list and determine whether regulation is necessary.
 In July 2008, the EPA determined that no regulatory action is necessary for DCPA mono-acid (MTP) degradate and DCPA di-acid (TPA) degradate.
 After multiple studies, it was determined that degradates of DCPA appear too infrequently to pose a serious health risk so the government does not regulate DCPA or its degradates in drinking water.
 Public water systems are also not required to monitor DCPA, MTP, or TPA.
 There are standards set by some states ranging from 0.17 µg/L to 2 µg/L.

-Some uses of DCPA, particularly on vegetable crops, were voluntarily terminated by the chemical's registrant in 2005, in response to the EPA's concerns regarding DCPA and TPA contamination of groundwater.
+Some uses of DCPA, particularly on vegetable crops, were voluntarily terminated by the registrant in 2005, in response to the EPA's concerns regarding DCPA and TPA contamination of groundwater.

-In California, DCPA products are required to be labeled with the information that products with DCPA also contain trace amounts of Hexachlorobenzene (HCB) which is a chemical known to the State of California to cause cancer or birth defects.
+In California, DCPA products are required to be labeled with information that states that products with DCPA also contain trace amounts of Hexachlorobenzene (HCB) which is a chemical known to the State of California to cause cancer or birth defects.

+On August 6, 2024 the United States Environmental Protection Agency announced the emergency suspension of all registrations of this pesticide in the United States due to embryo-fetal toxicity concerns.
+This was the first time in almost 40 years that the EPA had taken this type of emergency action.
+“DCPA is so dangerous that it needs to be removed from the market immediately,” said Assistant Administrator for the Office of Chemical Safety and Pollution Prevention Michal Freedhoff.